ev3dev/ev3dev.github.io/docs/tutorials/using-lego-dimensions-toy-pad.md

 {% endhighlight %}

-If everything OK the output should be:
+If everything was OK the output should be:

     LEGO READER V2.10